 But that's the short version.
 Hope you've got a coffee in hand.
 Here we go...

 Our family moved from Boston to Holland, MI, then Westport, CT when dad took a job at Knoll in NYC.
 I was 4 or 5 by that time and while living in Connecticut, I got to experience NYC regularly as dad commuted into the city daily.
-In NYC I fell in love with graffiti, sushi, and intangible aspects of the city during my elementary school years.
-While visiting the city, my parents exposed me to the work of Keith Haring through his Pop Shop in Soho, modern design, and museums like the Guggenheim.
+In NYC I fell in love with graffiti, sushi, the architecture, scale and energy of the city during my elementary school years.
+While visiting the city, my parents exposed me to the work of Keith Haring through his Pop Shop in Soho, mid-century modern furniture design, and museums like the Guggenheim.

 In Connecticut I had Korean friends, went to Korean church, and took Korean language classes.
 I had two best friends, one white and one Korean.
 From kindergarten through 5th grade, I developed a diverse group of friend groups, was accepted, and even became one of the "cool kids", you know, the kind that gets to sit in the back of the bus.
 But before finishing 5th grade, we moved to a very small rural town in SW Michigan as my dad took a new job.
 This dramatic shift in culture had a huge impact on me as I lost my connection to the city I loved, Korean friends and the language.